 But in that full week of rain and cooler temperatures, I went on a soup binge.
 Some old.
 And some new…like this one!

 There’s a fantastic beef stroganoff recipe in my cookbook that is from my childhood.
-I adapted that in combination with a BHG soup that inspired me.
+I adapted that into this Beef Stroganoff Soup!
 It turned out wonderfully.
-And bonus – it’s all done in one pot!
-No need to cook the noodles first.
+And bonus – it’s all done in one pot, so there’s no need to cook the noodles first.
 Huzzah!

 We’re so in-love.
 I’m making this one all winter long!